-Consider the Evidence
+Consider the Evidence ... and Speculate

-There are a number of possibilities relating to the progenitors of the fragment entitled 'The Brimpton Branch', Thomas Lovelock and his wife Sarah (surname presently unknown), none of which may apparently be excluded by the existing evidence.
-The possibilities are :
+There are a number of possibilities relating to the progenitors of the fragment entitled 'The Brimpton Branch', Thomas Lovelock and his wife Sarah (surname presently unknown), none of which may apparently be excluded by the existing evidence variously drawn from our data collections elsewhere on this Web Site.

 1. That Thomas was the man baptised at Hungerford in 1774, which would be consistent with his age of 64 at burial.